 One thing to bear in mind: his company’s services are expensive.

 How expensive?
 He charges $1,500 per month at the lowest subscription level.

 And he requires you to commit to 18 months.

 Many lawyers are daunted by that cost.
 Others are put off by his personality.

-His approach is based on been-there-done-that (successfully).
+Overall, his approach is based on been-there-done-that (successfully).

-Last time I checked his monthly membership cost $169 per month (or $2,028 per year).
+You can sign up for his monthly membership.
+And the last time I checked his monthly membership cost $169 per month (or $2,028 per year).

 So that’s probably the best option if you want to get help from Lee.

 Oh, and you might want to know that in late 2017 Lee sold his practice.
 Now he spends 100% of his time traveling around the world with his spouse, enjoying life.
 That’s something a lot of lawyers want to do, and so learning how Lee did that may appeal to you.

 Whatever you do, find someone to help you improve your practice sooner rather than later.